The Truth about Keto for Weight Loss

 Before we keep going, if you are brand new to keto, check out my Keto for Beginner’s section to learn more about the diet.

 What gives keto such a potent weight loss capability is the different mechanisms in which keto can contribute to weight loss.
-This is what allows keto to demonstrate weight loss in both the short term and the long term.
+This is also what allows keto to demonstrate weight loss in both the short term and the long term.

-As you can see, the ketogenic diet can promote weight loss in both the long and short term.
 In the short term, weight loss is typically very rapid.
 Many people report losing up to 6-8 pounds during their first week on keto.
 While some of this initial weight loss is a result of burning fat, much of this is a result of changes occurring as your body adapts to a ketogenic diet.

 During the keto adaptation period, your body is transitioning from burning carbs as a primary energy source to burning fat and producing and utilizing ketones.
 One change that occurs during this time is lower insulin levels which stimulates your kidney’s to release more water which not only makes you prone to dehydration and electrolyte deficiency but also rapid weight loss.